dystudio/generator-jhipster-entity-audit/README.md

 # generator-jhipster-entity-audit [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> JHipster module to enable entity auditing and to add audit log page
+> JHipster module to enable entity auditing, add audit log page and allow to change default delete behavior

 ## Usage

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.

-You can choose to enable audit for all entities or choose the entities to be audited from a list during generation.
+You can choose to enable audit for all entities or choose the entities to be audited or change default delete behavior from a list during generation.

 The module will extend the selected entities and its DTOs with `AbstractAuditingEntity` and `AbstractAuditingDTO` class respectively to enable audits, hence make sure that your entities/DTOs doesn't have any super class.